Yay! We bring to you the latest Nigerian native attire styles for Ladies and Men!

 One thing is when some people slay in their native dresses, you’ll be like wow, who crafted this design?
 Which fashion designer put this together.

-Yes, Nigerian fashion designers are creative and sooner or later many will gain an entry into the global market and join the list of top clothing lines and designers.
+Yes, Nigerian fashion designers are creative, and sooner or later many will gain entry into the global market and join the list of top clothing lines and designers.

 Usually, lace made by hand is considered to be more expensive and more beautiful.
 But these days, a lot of people prefer machine-made lace due to its durability.